tonyddg/EasyUI/README.md

 ## How to use
- If you want to use this lib , make sure you have install the C/C++ graphic lib [EasyX](https://easyx.cn/)
+ If you want to use this lib , make sure you have install the C/C++ graphic lib [EasyX](https://easyx.cn/)  in version EasyX_20200902

  When you use EasyUI , you can initialize some Stuff , than insert them to a Page.
  Then you can Draw or Get Command by the member function in Page.